 - Interest: the prospect’s attention is hooked, and he wants to gather more info about your business.

 - Sales: the prospect decides to buy or turn around and go.
-In this stage, he will assess competition, may negotiate and will take the final purchase decision.
+In this stage, he will assess competition, may negotiate and will make the final purchase decision.

 - Retention: the customer may decide now to drop the product/service or continue using it.